Festivals & Events

 The floats are impressive designs ranging from samurai helmets to mythical sea creatures and dragons.
-There are 14 in total, and both the floats and parade have been designated as an Intangible Folk Cultural Property of Japan.
+There are 14 in total, and the Karatsu Kunchi floats have been designated UNESCO Intangible Cultural Heritage.
 With the crowd estimated to be around 500,000 during the event, be sure to make hotel reservations early if you plan to be in the city area.

 * The information on this page may be subject to change due to COVID-19.